US stocks on track for fourth gain in a row as banks jump

 PUT IT IN DRIVE: Electric car maker Tesla rose after Chairman and CEO Elon Musk said he expects the company will be able to produce 5,000 Model 3 sedans in a single week by the end of this month.
 That's Tesla's long term goal for production of the Model 3, its attempt to reach the mass market with a less expensive car.
 Tesla has struggled to reach that target, and doing so would help the company stem its long-term losses.

-NEED A DRINK?: Jack Daniel's maker Brown-Forman slumped 5.2 percent to $52.98.
-The company's sales fell short of analyst projections while costs connected with the creation of a charitable foundation affected its earnings.
-Brown-Forman could also be caught up in the trade tensions ignited by in response to President Trump's decision last week to impose tariffs on steel and aluminum imported from the European Union, Mexico and Canada.
-The company said it has concerns about how possible tariffs on U.S. spirits would affect its sales.
-Kentucky bourbon was included on a list of possible tariff targets by European Union officials.

-On Tuesday, Mexico announced duties of 15 to 25 percent on imports from the United States including pork, steel tubes and bourbon.
-The government said it would waive tariffs on pork from other countries to ensure adequate supplies.
-Canada has also said it's planning steel and aluminum tariffs that will take effect July 1, and the European Union is expected to announce its own response to the U.S. tariffs in the coming weeks.

 ENERGETIC: Devon Energy climbed after it said it will sell its interest in two companies for a total of $3.13 billion.
 Global Infrastructure Partners will buy its stakes in EnLink Midstream Partners and EnLink Midstream LLC.
 Devon increased its stock buyback authorization and said the deal also reduces its debt.
-The stock gained 6.5 percent to $41.86 while the two EnLink companies both fell about 3 percent.
+The stock gained 6.7 percent to $41.97,

 SHINY: Signet Jewelers soared after the company had a stronger first quarter than Wall Street expected and said there are signs its sales are stabilizing.
 The company also maintained its annual forecasts.
-Signet traded as high as $75 a share in November but has plunged since after it reported weak sales, announced more store closings, and dealt with complications from the sale of its credit portfolio.
-The stock rose 20 percent to $52.87 Wednesday.
+Signet traded as high as $75 a share in November but plunged after it reported weak sales, announced more store closings, and dealt with complications from the sale of its credit portfolio.
+The stock rose 21 percent to $53.42 Wednesday.

-ENERGY: Benchmark U.S. crude fell 1 percent to $64.89 a barrel in New York.
-Brent crude, used to price international oils, added slipped 0.7 percent to $74.86 per barrel in London.
+ENERGY: Benchmark U.S. crude shed 1.2 percent to $64.73 a barrel in New York.
+Brent crude, used to price international oils, inched down to $75.36 per barrel in London.

-OVERSEAS: The DAX in Germany rose 0.1 percent and France's CAC 40 lost 0.4 percent.
-In Britain, the FTSE 100 index edged up 0.2 percent.
+OVERSEAS: The DAX in Germany rose 0.3 percent, as did the FTSE 100 in Britain.
+France's CAC 40 lost 0.1 percent.
 Tokyo's Nikkei 225 rose 0.4 percent and Hong Kong's Hang Seng advanced 0.4 percent.
 South Korean markets were closed for a holiday.

 AP Markets Writer Marley Jay can be reached at http://twitter.com/MarleyJayAP His work can be found at https://apnews.com/search/marley%20jay